Balta-Stefan/graduation-thesis-project/README.md

 Another Spring boot application is used to transfer data from Kafka to InfluxDB.
 Grafana is used as a dashboard.

-Hourly consumption by every client is periodically saved to MinIO for future analytics, by another Spark application.
+Hourly consumption by every client is periodically saved to MinIO for future analytics, in Parquet format, by another Spark application.

 All components run within Docker.